-Syllabus Acknowledgement Principles of Marketing - Fall 2011
+Syllabus Acknowledgement Principles of Marketing - Fall 2013

-By signing below, I, , acknowledge that I have received the syllabus for he course indicated above and fully understand its contents.
-Specifically, I understand the objectives for th course and how my performance will be evaluated.
-I also understand the policies associated with class resources, grade distribution across assignments, de termination of the final letter grade, exam formats, exam cipation, extra credit research studies, and academic 3 , e professor or teaching assistant as soon as possible with any questions or issues regarding course contents of or procedures.
-S: Dete Signature Date
+By signing below, I, , acknowledge that I have received the syllabus for the course indicated above and fully understand its contents.
+Specifically, I understand the objectives for this course and how my performance will be evaluated.
+I also understand the policies associated with class resources, grade distribution across assignments, de termination of the final letter grade, exam formats, exam dates & times, pop quizzes, class attendance & partic cipation, extra credit research studies, and academic integrity.
+I also understand that I should contact the e professor or teaching assistant as soon as possible with any questions or issues regarding course contents of or procedures.

+Signature Date